ibm-cloud-docs/storage-scale/faq.md

 Yes, you can provide the resource group of your choice for the deployment of your cluster's VPC resources.
 Due to the use of trusted profiles in this offering, you must ensure that all the `key_pair` values that are specified in the deployment values are created in the same resource group.

+## Which operating system versions are supported for the images used for the compute and storage nodes in Storage Scale?
+{: #os-compute-storage-nodes}
+{: faq}

+In {{site.data.keyword.scale_full_notm}}, either custom or stock images based on RHEL 8.10 version can be used for compute and storage nodes.

 ## Why does Storage Scale not allow use of the default value of 0.0.0.0/0 for security group creation?
 {: #default-value-security-group-creation}
 {: faq}